Spear or Star?

 WHAT IT IS

 Understanding is the foundational step.
-It requires pausing your default reactions and choosing to be curious about how someone else processes the world.
+It requires you to stop making assumptions and choosing to be curious about what is important to others and how they process the world.

 🔍 LEADER LENS